promerpr/tvoc_and_benzene/TVOC and Benzene.md

 | rsq     | standard   | 0.36 |    7 |    0.09 | Preprocessor1_Model1 |

 So while that's not as good as the xgboost model, it's definitely respectable.
 The R2 especially is very similar to the xgboost model; the RMSE is notably higher.
 I wonder if the spline model might actually be better for production, given that it's more understandable.

+## Looking more at what TVOCs actually measure

+What information about PID measurements do I need before I feel confident in this step?
+Slash to do some of the other comparisons that we might want to do?

+1. Performance characteristics against different gases - I haven't found too much that seems useful, other than that one spec sheet.
+Ok, I've found a couple different spec sheets.

+## Maybe hours of benzene over 1 ppb?